-Welcome to day 6 of the 12 DAYS OF CHRISTMAS CARDS…so many fun and simple ideas for your kids to make to give away this holiday to the people that they love.
-This card is a Stamped Snowflake Christmas Card.
+Who doesn’t love handmade Christmas greeting cards.
+This card is extra special with its stamped snowflakes and woven paper cover.
 It is a little bit more advance than some of the other cards since it includes cutting, weaving paper, and making a homemade snowflake stamp.
 If you would like to do this with little ones, just premake the snowflake stamps so that they are ready, and leave out the weaving step.
-Just use a simple blank canvas.
+Instead use a simple blank folded piece of paper to start.

 SUPPLIES FROM THE BAG